Approval Process

 - Schedule subsequent meetings

-If the DYPL concludes that a program can be held in compliance with the UWL Youth Protection Policy, the DYPL will provide the Youth Protection Coordinator (YPC) a recommendation for Initial Program Approval.
-YPC will grant or deny Initial Program Approval via email to the DYPL and Activity Director.
-If applicable, the DYPL will inform other campus stakeholders.
+If the DYPL concludes that a program can be held in compliance with the UWL Youth Protection Policy, the DYPL will provide the YPC a recommendation for Initial Program Approval.

-All programs must submit the following items by uploading to their designated SharePoint folder (shared by DYPL).
+All programs must submit the required items by uploading to their designated SharePoint folder (shared by DYPL).
+Activity Directors should refer to the checklist provided by the DYPL.
+Requirements may include:

 - First and Last Name